Clement1103/technical_test_arcascience/README.md

 If you did not understand one of the instructions, you can contact me here: jeff@arcascience.ai

-As a reminder, the test must be returned within 3 days maximum after receiving this email.
+As a reminder, the test must be returned within 3 days maximum after receiving this email.Test commit